What is your background in education?

-I will be responsible for establishing and delivering the new linear specification A-Level Geology course at Callywith whilst continuing to team teach the same course at Truro College.
+I am responsible for establishing and delivering the new linear specification A-Level Geology course at Callywith whilst continuing to teach the same course at Truro College.

 Why do you think Cornwall needs Callywith College?

 There is very little provision for A-Level Geology in Cornwall and this has led to students making long, tiring bus journeys to attend Truro College.
-Students deserve the same outstanding teaching closer to home and I feel that Callywith will offer just that to North and East Cornwall.
+Students deserve the same outstanding teaching closer to home and Callywith offers just that to North and East Cornwall.

 Creating the same excellent provision at Callywith that my students in Truro currently enjoy.
 Geological sciences involve maths, chemistry, physics and biology and I have been very lucky to work within a science department that is more of a family than a workplace.
-I look forward to building an extension of that family at Callywith.
+It has been brilliant to build an extension of that family at Callywith.

 What one thing about you might surprise people?

 I used to be a software engineer.
 When I first started working with computers there were no screens, only tele-printers, and programs were fed into the computer on punched cards.